 We summarize our experience with all the native E-mount and a few legacy lenses in the 85-135mm bracket for the Sony a7 series to give you a compact and independent resource for choosing the best portrait lens for your needs.

-We also have a guide to 21-35mm wide angle lenses and 10-20mm ultra wide angle lenses.
+We also have a guide to 21-35mm wide angle lenses, 10-20mm ultra wide angle lenses and macro lenses.

 Unlike most other review sites we have no association with any lens manufacturer apart from occasionally loaning a lens for a review.
 No fancy trips and meals.